KnpLabs/KnpUserBundle/Upgrade.md

 of having empty extending classes.
 The User and Group classes in the Entity and Document namespaces are deprecated, you should update your User and Group classes to extend the classes found in `Model`.
-The old classes will stay until 2.0 is released stable, but throw deprecated warnings.
+The old classes will are still available for now, but throw deprecated warnings.
+They will be removed in the next alpha.

 ## 1.3.4 to 1.3.5